 Leanne works at a community pharmacy with wonderful people and great customers.
 She is also the mom of three boys.

-Depending on our stage of life, our body is as much as 75% water.
-On occasion because of illness, extreme exercise, working, travel or weather conditions, we can become dehydrated.
+Depending on the stage of life we are in, our body is as much as 75% water.
+On occasion, due to illness, extreme exercise, working, travel, or weather conditions, we can become dehydrated.